maryash/maryash.github.io/235/projects/project_2/project_2.md

 - Template Classes
 [C++ Documentation Reference](http://www.cplusplus.com/doc/oldtutorial/templates/){:target="_blank"}
 [Tutorialspoint Reference](https://www.tutorialspoint.com/cplusplus/cpp_templates.htm){:target="_blank"}
-Note: Recall that because the type of a class or function template is determined at compile time given the context of its use, you **cannot** compile the template class’s `.cpp` file.
+**Note**&nbsp; Recall that because the type of a class or function template is determined at compile time given the context of its use, you **cannot** compile the template class’s `.cpp` file.
 The `.cpp` file contains a **general** version of that class or function, which has no meaning in the absence of a context.

 - Dynamic Memory Allocation
 [C++ Documentation Reference](http://www.cplusplus.com/doc/tutorial/dynamic/){:target="_blank"}